WillemBonnaffe/NODEBNGM/manuscripts/manuscript/figures/scripts/RStudio_Ushio/README.md

 # NODEBNGM analysis of Ushio system

+Author: Willem Bonnaffé (w.bonnaffe@gmail.com)

 ## Aim

 The aim of this analysis is to estimate the effects and contributions of each species to the dynamics of the populations in the Maizuru bay community (Ushio et al. 2018).
-The system consists in 12 years long time series of fortnight abundance estimates of 15 of dominant species of the aquatic community of the Maizuru bay in Japan.
+The system consists of 12 years long time series of fortnight abundance estimates of 15 of dominant species of the aquatic community of the Maizuru bay in Japan.
 The time series are analysed by fitting neural ordinary differential equations (NODE) via Bayesian neural gradient matching (BNGM), which provide interpolations of the state and dynamics of the species, as well as nonparametric estimates of the per-capita growth rates of the species as a function of species density.
 By computing the sensitivity of the per-capita growth rates with respect to each species density, we were able to derive effects and contributions to the dynamics of the species on each other.